tal-z/SoundsLike/README.md

 ### How to install it:

 For now, no pip install is available.
-To use SoundsLike, you'll need to download the .py files and save them where you want them.
+To use SoundsLike, you'll need to download the SoundsLike directory and save it where you want it.
 Pip install is planned for the future.

 ### Simple usage: